helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>What really matters is the name you succeed in imposing on the facts not the facts themselves.</h3 quote>
+<h3 quote align='center'>If you look at the publishers I've worked with, generally, they're a great bunch.</h3 quote>

 ---